Definitions: Responder seats, On-call seats & Viewers

 - Posted an Atlassian Statuspage update

-- Create or edit a Post-mortem
+- Created or edited a Post-mortem

 - Set a Timestamp